NEARDIVINE LABS

 Active prototypeRobotic Spider Platform

-A modular legged-robotics platform focused on actuator testing, mechanical packaging, embedded control, power distribution, and future perception/autonomy support.
+A modular legged-robotics platform using staged prototypes to test actuator packaging, power distribution, embedded control, and future perception support.

 Drones